jdh8/blueberry-precision/src/WJ/1C/COMP_1.md

 Here I only list support rebids for brevity.
 The complete set of responses is at [1♣-1M](../1C/1M.md).

+Transfer Walsh in competition is also called Cachalot in French.

 | 1♣ (1♦) X | 7+, 4+♥ |
 |-----------|---------|